-Student Absences Due to COVID-19
+• Student Absences Due to COVID-19

 - Student absences will be automatically excused if affected by COVID-19 (positive test, quarantine).
-Documentation may be required for these absences from a medical professional. - o Students that are unable to attend school due to COVID-19 may use an "individual" AMI to keep up with their daily school work and not be counted as absent. - o If students are unable to do their work (per AMI), they will be given an excused absence and an extension for their makeup work.

-• All Grades PreK-12 classes are expected to continue In-Person (5 day a Week) for the 2022-2023
+Documentation may be required for these absences from a medical professional. - o During Phases 0 & 1 distance learners may attend online classes during quarantine - o Make up work will be given for the extension of the time frame student was absent. - All Grades PreK-12 classes are expected to resume In-Person (5 day a Week) for the 2021-2022